 Whether you install now or wait until later, Windows Setup will get your PC ready and check for any final things you need to do before actually installing.
 Take care of each of the items on the list in order.
 As you complete each item, the list will automatically refresh.

-Once you've finished, you'll be ready to install the upgrade.
-You'll see a recap of what you've decided to do.
-If you need to change anything, click Back, but when you're ready, click Install.
+Once you’re done, you’ll be ready to install the upgrade.
+You’ll see a recap of what you’ve decided to do.
+If you need to change anything, click Back, but when you’re ready, click Install.

 Your PC will restart several times while Windows 8.1 is installing.
 After Windows 8.1 installs, you'll first be asked to choose settings.